dojo/docs/dojox/layout/ContentPane.rst

 .. contents::
    :depth: 2

-dojox.layout.ContenPane is an extension to dijit.layout.ContentPane providing script execution, among other things.
+dojox.layout.ContentPane is an extension to dijit.layout.ContentPane providing script execution, among other things.

 ============
 Introduction